SanyujaShelke/SanyujaShelke/README.md

 ## My Projects

-### Automatic Vehicle Number Plate Detection using Deep Learning
+### Mobile Number Extractor
-Developed a real-time vehicle number plate detection system to assist college security guards.
-The system utilizes YOLO object detection to identify license plates and sends notifications to designated personnel.
+This is a web application for extracting mobile numbers from images.
+Users can upload multiple images, and the application will extract any mobile numbers found in the images and display them on the screen.
+The extracted mobile numbers are also saved in an Excel file.
+[GitHub Repository](https://github.com/SanyujaShelke/Number-Extractor-From-Image)

+### Inventory Analysis
+Created a Power BI dashboard for Inventory Analysis, detailing stock levels, turnover rates, and inventory costs.
+[GitHub Repository](https://github.com/SanyujaShelke/Inventory-Analysis)

+### Project Management System
+Developed a Django-based REST API system for client and project management.
+Implemented CRUD operations for clients and projects, including user authentication and authorization.
+[GitHub Repository](https://github.com/SanyujaShelke/Nimap_Python_Machine_Test)

+### Face Recognition System
+This project implements a Face Recognition System using Convolutional Neural Networks (CNN) with TensorFlow and Keras.
+The system uses a dataset of images to train a CNN model to recognize faces.
+[GitHub Repository](https://github.com/SanyujaShelke/Face-Recognition-System)

+### Vendor Management System
+Developed RESTful APIs using Django and Django REST Framework for managing vendors, purchase orders, and performance metrics.
+Implemented CRUD operations for vendors and purchase orders, including vendor performance metrics such as on-time delivery rate and quality rating average.
+[GitHub Repository](https://github.com/SanyujaShelke/Vendor-Management-System)

 ### IPL First Inning Score Predictor using Machine Learning
 Built a predictive model to estimate first-inning scores in IPL matches based on game conditions.
 Achieved high accuracy using machine learning techniques.
 [GitHub Repository](https://github.com/SanyujaShelke/IPL-First-Inning-Score-Predictor)

+### Automatic Vehicle Number Plate Detection using Deep Learning
+Developed a real-time vehicle number plate detection system to assist college security guards.
+The system utilizes YOLO object detection to identify license plates and sends notifications to designated personnel.
+[GitHub Repository](https://github.com/SanyujaShelke/Automatic-Vehicle-Number-Plate-Detection-System)

 ## Skills